Boron: A Metalloid

-Boron has an atomic number of 5, which means it is part of Group IVA on our periodic table.
-Boron’s chemical symbol, B, is a solid that is silvery-white at room temperature.
-When hot, it is malleable and soft.
+It has an atomic number of 5, which means it is part of Group IVA on our periodic table.
+Boron’s chemical symbol, B, is a silvery-white solid at room temperature.
+When hot, boron is malleable and soft.
 It hardens to a brittle substance when cooled.

-Boron’s electronic configuration can be described as 2s2p3d5, which s stands to represent “silicon” while p stands to represent “phosphorus.”
-Boron is a tetravalent metallicloid.
+Boron’s electronic configuration can be described as 2s2p3d5, in which s stands to represent “silicon” while p stands to represent “phosphorus.”
+Boron is a tetravalent metalloid.

 All metalloids are the first three elements on the right side of the Periodic Table: silicon, germanium, and tin.
 These elements can form compounds with oxygen and nitrogen as well as sulfur.
 These elements are known as oxides, nitrides, and sulfides.
 Boron, on the other hand, can only form compounds with itself.

 The oxidation rate depends on crystallinity, size of particles, purity, temperature, and other factors.
-Boron doesn’t react with air at room temperature, but it forms boron trioxide at higher temperatures.
+Boron doesn’t react with air at room temperature but forms boron trioxide at higher temperatures.